 When is it ok to wear kettlebell gloves then?

 If you’ve made a mistake and ripped your hands it’s perfectly ok to train with kettlebell gloves till it heals.
 If you’re a kettlebell sport athlete and have a competition coming up and need to train volume but don’t want to run the risk of tearing your hands.
-Yes, extremely high volume with heavy weight as performed in the sport can rip the hands.
-Kettlebell sport is where athletes perform hundreds of unbroken reps with a heavyweight.
+Yes, extremely high volume with a heavy weight as performed in the sport can rip the hands.
+Kettlebell sport is where athletes perform hundreds of unbroken reps with a heavy weight.

 Kettlebell wrist guards

 The same applies to kettlebell wrist guards.
 You should learn the technique first and be able to clean at least 10 sets of 20 reps with a medium weight and experience no bruising.
 If you’re doing high volume with heavy weight then it’s ok to wear kettlebell wrist guards.
-The wrist bands are also used as sweat bands during long sets, like 5, 10, 30, or 60 minutes of non-stop kettlebell lifting.
+The wrist bands are also used as sweatbands during long sets, like 5, 10, 30, or 60 minutes of non-stop kettlebell lifting.

-The design of the kettlebell can also be cause for bruising or excessive calluses, some kettlebells have a small window which prevents a good hand insert (broken wrist grip), and some kettlebells have rougher handles which create additional friction.
+The design of the kettlebell can also be cause for bruising or excessive calluses, some kettlebells have a small window that prevents a good hand insert (broken wrist grip), and some kettlebells have rougher handles which create additional friction.
 I highly recommend looking into competition kettlebells or Pro Grade kettlebells which are all the same size, have smooth handles, and a bigger window, it’s the only kettlebell I ever use.
 Note, these below are not competition kettlebells even though they list them as such.
 Look for the kettlebells that are all the same size no matter what weight.

 This is a competition kettlebell but personally I’m not a big fan of kettlebells with imprints, I prefer them to be completely smooth so there are no issues with the forearm.

-Be aware that developing calluses when training with dumbbells, barbells, bars, or kettlebells is normal and the areas should be maintained with a pumice stone or other type of tool to maintain the skin like a calluses shaver which is what I use myself.
+Be aware that developing calluses when training with dumbbells, barbells, bars, or kettlebells is normal and the areas should be maintained with a pumice stone or other type of tool to maintain the skin like a calluses shaver which is what I use.
 You’re much better off letting some calluses develop and maintain it than to wear gloves.
 Gloves also disconnect you from the tool and there is the possibility of the handle slipping, much more so than when not using gloves.
 Chalk is used when you get sweaty hands during your kettlebell workout.